The Future of Work

 Embracing Familiarity in User Interfaces

-The quality of browser interfaces has come on leaps and bounds over the years.
-Those of us who used Internet Explorer version 1 will know it was essentially text on a page with a few kludgy data fields and buttons.
+The quality of user interfaces has come on leaps and bounds over the years.
 At best, browsers replicated hard-copy forms and documents on a screen.
-Today, Users enjoy the luxuries of transitions, drag-and-drop interfaces, animated charts, and voice interfaces.
+Today, users enjoy the luxuries of transitions, drag-and-drop interfaces, animated charts, and voice interfaces.

 User Group Personalisation

 Software companies often possess a psychology towards building everything themselves using their own coders and software platforms.
-Your VMS should focus on Ecosystems and outcomes, not tools and coding, means the management team is wholly committed to embracing the best third-party tools in the market.
+Your VMS should focus on maintaining ecosystems and outcomes, not tools and coding, means the management team is wholly committed to embracing the best third-party tools in the market.

-If Users don’t like using a VMS, or see no personal productivity dividend from doing so, they can easily revert back to their own self-authored tools, third party apps—or worse still, fail to get tasks done.
-Usability REALLY matters.
+If, for whatever reason, users don’t like using a VMS, or see no personal productivity dividend from doing so, they can easily revert back to their own self-authored tools, third party apps—or worse still, fail to get tasks done.
+Usability really does matter.

 Section 3 – Functionality